-Bedwetting is common after transplant surgery.
-It may be due to the trauma of being in hospital, but it can also result from urinary infections.
-Another reason for bedwetting is that the heart beats quickly, even during sleep.
+Bed-wetting is common after transplant surgery.
+It may be due to the trauma of being in hospital, but it can also be caused by urinary infections.
+Another reason is the heart beats quickly even during sleep.
 This means, even at night, the kidneys get a lot of blood and so produce more urine.

-Helpful treatments for bedwetting can include behavioral training and/or medications.
+The usual treatments for bedwetting can often be helpful and may include behavioral techniques and/or medications.
 Your transplant team may ask your family doctor or pediatrician to manage this issue.